bpolaszek/bentools-etl/README.md

 Recipes
 -------

-Recipes are reusable configurations of an `EtlExecutor`.
+Recipes are pre-configured setups for `EtlExecutor`, facilitating reusable ETL configurations.
-For example, to enable logging, use the `LoggerRecipe`:
+For instance, `LoggerRecipe` enables logging for all ETL events.

 ```php
 use BenTools\ETL\EtlExecutor;